top of page

 Yeshua is my heavenly ancestor through my spiritual new birth.

-Equally so, my Creole Great-Grandmother on my dad's side, Idell A. Simpson, is my earthly ancestor through my physical birth as her fifth great-grandchild.
+Equally so, my Great-Grandmother on my dad's side, Idell A. Simpson, is my earthly ancestor through my physical birth as her fifth great-grandchild.

 Family Roots Great Grandmother Idell Simpson